"Dreaming of Kotor's sunny shores? May is the sweet spot for beach weather. Relax on the sand and forget the world for a while."

 Why Visit Kotor?

-Kotor mesmerizes as the Adriatic's hidden gem where medieval old town huddles beneath sheer limestone cliffs, 1,350 steps zigzag up fortress walls to St. John's Castle, and fjord-like Bay of Kotor reflects mountains creating Norway-meets-Mediterranean scenery.
-This UNESCO-listed Venetian stronghold (pop.
+Kotor mesmerizes as Montenegro's Adriatic jewel where a UNESCO-listed medieval old town huddles beneath sheer limestone cliffs soaring 1,000+ meters, ancient fortress walls zigzag 1,350 stone steps to St. John's Castle at 260-meter elevation, and the serpentine Bay of Kotor carves 28 kilometers inland creating Europe's southernmost fjord-like scenery earning inevitable 'Mediterranean Norway' comparisons.
+This compact Venetian stronghold (pop.

 What to Do